radian-software/straight.el/README.md

 * Install Emacs packages listed on [MELPA] or [EmacsMirror], or provide your own recipes.
-* Clone and manage packages as Git (or other) repositories, not as opaque tarballs.
+* Packages are cloned as Git (or other) repositories, not as opaque tarballs.
 * Make changes to a package simply by editing its source code, no additional steps required.
 Contribute upstream just by pushing your changes.